 The ALS Society of Alberta is proud to be one of the largest contributors to the national ALS research program.
 With the support of its provincial partners, ALS Canada invests into the most promising research to help find a cause and cure for this devastating disease.
-In 2016, the ALS Society of Alberta contributed upwards of $340,000 to the program, due to the tremendous success of Betty's Run for ALS and the WALK for ALS across Alberta.
+In 2018, the ALS Society of Alberta contributed upwards of $320,000 to the program due to the tremendous success of Betty's Run for ALS and the Walk to End ALS across Alberta.

 als research in alberta